 Of course, some pets, such as cats, may not be easy to take for a walk or a run.
 These pets still need exercise, though.
 Don’t underestimate the value of vigorous indoor play, such as games of chase, for these types of pets.

 As you start exercising with your pet, here are some things to keep in mind:

 Make sure your pet has plenty of water before, during, and after exercising.
 Just like you, they need to stay hydrated.

 - If you have older pets, don't push them as hard.
 Just like humans, older pets can't exercise as vigorously as younger ones.

 - Watch the heat!
-Exercising with your pet will be best early in the morning or later in the day.
+If your are outside, exercising with your pet will be best early in the morning or later in the day.
 Most pets have plenty of fur that keeps them warm.
 In the heat of the day, exercise can put a strain on them since they usually can't eliminate excess heat as easily as humans can.